-This recipe is both vegetarian and vegan and can be prepared in just a few minutes using a food processor or a knife to finely mince the ingredients.
+This recipe is both vegetarian and vegan and can be prepared in just a few minutes using a food processor or a knife to mince the ingredients finely.

-- If you've got a food processor, you can simply process all the ingredients for a few seconds.
+If you've got a food processor, you can process all the ingredients for a few seconds.
 Don't process too finely, since tapenade should not be completely smooth, but more of a thick and chunky paste.
-Of course, you can also just process it to whatever texture you prefer!
+Of course, you can also process it to whatever texture you prefer.

 - If you don't have a food processor, finely mince the olives and garlic, then combine with all the other ingredients, mixing well.